 1- watercress 2- parsley 3- mint 4- pennyroyal 5- sorrel 6- celery 7- dill 8- savory 9- chives 10- basil 11- lemon balm 12- tarragon 13- sage 14- hyssop 15- rosemary 16- oregano 17- thyme

 The spiral itself provides cooler, shaded spots on one side, and warmer, sunnier spots on the other.
-Remember to add a mini-pond the bottom of the spiral to catch runoff: you can plant watercress or water mint.
+Remember to add a mini-pond at the bottom of the spiral to catch runoff: you can plant watercress or water mint.

 - The tip of the spiral is where dry-soil plants should go, like thyme, rosemary, lavender, hyssop and sage.